 The book gave a behind-the-scenes glimpse of the groundbreaking TV show and contained over 400 photos, cast commentary, bits of scripts, callsheets, production memos and more.
 All proceeds of this book and prints went to a few selected charities, "Matthew Shepard Foundation", "Pablove Foundation" and Mia Kirshner’s "I Live Here Projects".

-Jennifer is a calm and spiritual person, who took Sanskrit classes and who never ceases to be curious about the meaning of life.
-She is a student of many religions and practices Buddhism.
+Jennifer is a calm and spiritual person who took Sanskrit classes and who never ceases to be curious about the meaning of life.
+She is a student of many religions and practises Buddhism.
 In July 2011, during the Dalai Lama's visit to Chicago, she gave a speech on bridging the faith divide through art at the Dalai Lama's public talks.

 "One of my early quests as a kid, other than wanting to be a jockey, was trying to figure out who or what God was.
 I think I had a notion that there was this mystery that I did not know anything about and I wanted to try to figure it out". - Q with Jian Ghomeshi 2011